bahmanpnn/aviato/README.md

 A multi language e-commerce shop that made with django
 ## ABOUT AVIATO
 This is my last e-commerce project that i tried to do all the things i know about MVT of django.
-This project is complete just i need to work on custom admin panel module for it.if you dont want it you can remove that module from your project because its not complete. so it has almost all the things you need like gateway payment,basket,blog,a little advance filtering products(sorting+category),...
+This project is complete just i need to work on custom admin panel module for it.if you dont want it you can remove that module(admin_panel_module) from your project because its not complete. so it has almost all the things you need like gateway payment,basket,blog,a little advance filtering products(sorting+category),...
 if you want to visit that, you can check my project on [pythonanywhere.com](https://bahmanpournazari.pythonanywhere.com/)